swansonk14/SyntheMol/README.md

 ### Model on Training Data

 Plot ROC-AUC and PRC-AUC curves for each model.
-(Replace model paths and names as needed and curve type with ROC or PRC.)
+(Replace model paths and names and "scaffold" as needed and curve type with ROC or PRC.)
 ```bash
 python plot_auc.py \
     --data_dir ckpt/AB_combined_RF_rdkit \